Liberatrix/RuinsClan/Consitution/RCCORAF.md

 *`Affirmative action programs`*

- - (4) The rights specified in the above (2) and (3) do not preclude/stop any by-law, program or activity that has as its object the amelioration in a squad of conditions of individuals in that squad who are socially, physically or economically disadvantaged.
+ - (4) The rights specified in the above (2) and (3) do not preclude/stop any by-law, program or activity that has as its object the amelioration in a squad of conditions of individuals in that squad who are at any type of disadvantaged.

 ##  <p align="center"> Legal Rights </p>

-*`Life, liberty and security of person`*
+*`Life, liberty and security of being`*

- 7. Everyone has the right to life, liberty and security of the person and the right not to be deprived thereof except in accordance with the principles of fundamental justice.
+ 7. Everyone has the right to life, liberty and security of being and the right not to be deprived thereof except in accordance with the principles of fundamental justice.

 *`Searches / Questioning`*